 Another fashion is possible!
-This call is based on Belgian science philosopher Isabelle Stengers’ summons for a new science, a slow science which distances itself from economical interests which are compromising scientific research and its results, a slow science which should be allowed time to hesitate, time to question and time to verify its hypotheses without losing its autonomy and complying to the capitalist pressure.
+This call is based on Belgian science philosopher Isabelle Stengers’ summons for a new science.
+A slow science that distances itself from economical interests which are compromising scientific research and its results.
+A slow science which should be allowed time to hesitate, time to question and time to verify its hypotheses without losing its autonomy and complying to the capitalist pressure.

 On the same model, a new fashion is possible.
-This is a call for new methods of problem solving, taking up our weapons and fight against the status quo that dictates to us that there is nothing we can do, fight against the actual situation in which business is omnipotent and people are left behind with a feeling of powerlessness.
+This is a call for new methods of problem solving.
+Let’s take up our weapons and fight against the status quo that says there is nothing we can do.
+We can fight against the situation in which business is omnipotent and people are left feeling powerless.

-There is always something that can be done.
-There is always something that we can do, no matter how little our impact might seem to us.
-Most important is that we develop a consciousness about what is happening around us, which role we are assuming in this situation and what we can do to change it.
-Most important is that we sharpen the “instinct by means of which free people know what is or is not dangerous“ if we let George Orwell’s words resonate.
+There is always something we can do, no matter how little the impact might seem to us.
+We need to develop a consciousness about what is happening around us, our role in the situation and what we can do to change it.
+We must sharpen the instinct by which “free people know what is or is not dangerous“ if we let George Orwell’s words resonate.

-It is essential that we, as citizens of the world, all participate and take action to end the oppression of a large part of the world’s population which has to sell its workforce to barely survive.
+All the world’s citizens should participate and take action.
+Let’s stand together to end the oppression of a large part of the world’s workforce

-Raising attention to these issues can be done in many ways, one of which took place last week: Fashion Revolution Week.
+Bringing attention to these issues can be done in many ways.
+One of which took place last week: Fashion Revolution Week.
 No matter how small the country, each has a part to play in this initiative and try, together, to reverse the situation.

 For the third time in a row, Slovakia, a central European country of nearly 5.5 million inhabitants, held events in three different cities (Bratislava, Košice and Poprad).
-In a video from last year’s Fashion Revolution Week, activists created an installation on one of the most visited places in the capital city where they dumped 460 kg of old clothes, the amount of clothes thrown away every 10 minutes in the country.
+In a video from last year’s Fashion Revolution Week, activists created an installation on one of the most visited places in the capital city.
+Here they dumped 460 kg of old clothes which is the amount thrown away every 10 minutes in the country.

 The video also indicated that only 10% of all the clothes that are thrown away are being recycled, while studies have shown that almost 100% of household textiles and clothing can actually be recycled (Oklahoma Cooperative Extension Service).

-The video mentioned that an average Slovak person buys 13 kg of clothes annually and underlined, too, the fact that even small actions can bring important results, thus encouraging citizens to roll up their sleeves and raise their voice for a fair and sustainable world.
+The video mentioned that an average Slovak person buys 13 kg of clothes annually It also underlined the fact that even small actions can bring important results.
+Everyone was encoureaged to roll up their sleeves and raise their voice for a fair and sustainable world.